ValAug/AWS-S3-Data-Pipeline-EventBridge-Cross-Account-Sync/README.md

 # Prerequisites
-* You must deploy account A configuration from this repo:
+* You must deploy account B configuration from this repo:
     - https://github.com/ValAug/secure-s3-deployment.git

 * Once is completed you must copy the output of the __bucket ARN__: